gastonirby/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+  Main differences in between class based and functional components are these:
+    * Hooks can only be used in functional components.
+    * Class based components are stateful, using constructors.
+    * Class based can use lifecycle methods

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+  componentWillMount function is called just before a component mounts on the DOM. componentWillUpdate is called after componentDidMount and is used to perform an action to change state.

 3. Define stateful logic.

+  Stateful logic is code that uses state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  The three steps of creating a successful test are:

+    Arrange: Tell the code what it is testing

+    Act: Make a change in the code that has feedback that can be tested

+    Assert: Make sure that the feedback is there, to be tested